seantehds/tp/docs/UserGuide.md

 # Tutorial

 Picture this: it is the middle of the semester and your midterms are here!
-However, you realise that your CS2103T project deliverables are starting to pile up, and it is up to you as your group's Project Manager to distribute the work out and track these deliverables to ensure that the task is completed on time!
+However, you realise that your CS2103T project deliverables are starting to pile up, and it is up to you as your group's Project Manager to distribute the work among your members and track these deliverables to ensure that the task is completed on time!

 Feeling overwhelmed?
 Don't fret, for TaskWise is here to the rescue!